Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Gaussian additive regression with unknown precision

-Combining the marginal likelihood with one of the priors for $\xi$ discussed in Section~\ref{sec:knotprior}, we obtain the marginal posterior of $\xi$, $\Pi(\xi\mid Y)$.
-The calculation of the marginal likelihood is complicated because $\phi$ needs to be integrated along with $g$.
+By combining the marginal likelihood with one of the priors for $\xi$ discussed in Section~\ref{sec:knotprior}, we derive the marginal posterior of $\xi$, denoted as $\Pi(\xi\mid Y)$.
+Calculating the marginal likelihood is complex because it requires integrating not only $g$ but also $\phi$.
 First, it is well known that